sebaJoSt/TCPServerAndClient/README.md

 ![image](https://github.com/user-attachments/assets/13763017-3958-49bc-ae4e-d775d2897bc3)

 This app is server and client at the same time.
-This is a test programm and the code will be implemented in my desktop applications to allow IPC (interprocess communication).
+This is a test program.
+The code will be implemented in my desktop applications to allow IPC (interprocess communication).

 ## Usage
 1. Open Multiple Instances on the same computer